-To achieve its investment objective the Sub-Fund is actively managed and invests net long across the world via high-volume exchange-listed futures and total return swaps based on the fund manager's assessment of economic conditions, the situation on the capital markets and the outlook of risk assets.
-The weighting of all assets is adjusted weekly, is flexible and can vary.
-When implementing the Sub-Fund's strategy, low risk asset classes are geared to achieve the target volatility level of the fund whilst high risk asset classes are weighted less to achieve the target volatility level of the fund (risk parity).
-By way of example, future and swap contracts relate to recognised indices as defined below (bond, equity and commodity indices), bonds and interest rates on the capital markets.
+To achieve its investment objective the Sub-Fund is actively managed and invests long in shares with high market capitalization and high trading volumes around the world as well as long and short in high-volume exchange-listed futures based on the fund manager's assessment of economic conditions, the situation on the capital markets and the outlook of risk assets.
+To support investment ideas the fund manager licensed a stock ranking list based on Markowitz portfolio optimization.
+When implementing the Sub-Fund's strategy, the fund is positioned depending on the direction of the expected return of each investment in the portfolio.
+By way of example, future contracts relate to recognised indices as defined below (bond, equity and commodity indices), bonds and interest rates on the capital markets.